Local Planning Authority (LPA): Maidstone

 More woodland will be created along the southern edge of the site to join the two woodland fragments together and create a large, contiguous habitat.
 This will help enhance the woodland biodiversity of the area and give opportunities for local wildlife to develop larger, more stable populations.

-In addition, more trees will be planted across the site to extend the line of trees that is currently isolated in the middle of the field, creating a continuous corridor for wildlife to travel across the land.
+In addition, hedgerows with trees will be planted across the site, creating a continuous corridor for wildlife to travel across the land.

-Much of the site will transition from cereal cropland to low-input grassland, and the cessation of fertiliser use will reduce the nutrient input into the stream, which will improve water quality and allow more sensitive wildlife to return to it.
+Much of the site will transition from cereal cropland to other neutral grassland which will reduce the nutrient input into the stream, which will improve water quality and allow more sensitive wildlife to return to it.
 In addition, new ponds will be created across the fields which will provide natural sources of drinking water for the animals used to manage the grassland, while also providing important habitat for wildlife including dragonflies, frogs, and newts.
 Ponds also help increase the capacity of the land to hold water, which may reduce flood risk downstream during heavy rain events.
+And current ditches will be enhanced.